 Streams without mussels are at a serious disadvantage.
 Mussels provide valuable natural benefits, such as fortifying streambeds against erosion, and removing particles and nutrients that benefit other plants and animals.
-Additionally, a single mussel can filter up to 10 gallons of water per day.
+Additionally, a single adult mussel can filter up to 20 gallons of water per day.
 Imagine a healthy population of these filter-feeding powerhouses doing the work of a manmade water treatment plant!

 Training: Download Workshop Presentation

 Notes from the presenter appear by clicking on the balloon at the top left of each slide.
 If you are interested in attending a training workshop, or hosting a workshop in your area, send an email here.

 Call a friend or two, and head out to the streams to look for mussels!
 This guidebook will cover safety, survey preparation and technique, how to spot and identify mussels and more.
 Use this guide to help fill out your datasheets.